iLib-js/ilib-mono/README.md

       split the columns from each other.
 Default if not specified is a single comma.
     - headerRow: (boolean) if set to true, then first row of the file is a header row which contains a list of column names.
-If false, you must specify the names array below to name the columns.
+When there is a header row, every column is considered localizable.
+If false, you must specify the columns array below to configure the columns.
 Default if not specified is `true`.
-    - names: (Array.<string>) an array of column names in the order that they appear in the file
+    - columns: (Array.<Column>) an array of column definitions in the order that they appear in the file.
+The default if this setting is not specified is that all columns are localizable.
+Each column definition can contains:
-    - localizable: (Array.<string>) an array of column names that are localizable.
-This can be a smaller list than is in the names array, as often not every column contains localizable strings.
-Any column names given here which are not also part of the names array will be ignored.
+        - name: (string) a name for this column
+        - localizable: (boolean) whether or not this column is localizable.
-      Default if this setting is not specified is `undefined`, which means all columns are localizable.
+          Default: false, if not specified
+        - locale: (string) the locale of this column. (not used yet -- will be used with multilingual csv support to be implemented later)
+        - key: (boolean) this column contains the resource key for the other columns (not used yet -- will be used in multilingual csv support to be implemented later)

 Example configuration: